-- 1. Upon receiving a referral packet from the PAL Contracted Provider: - a.
+Upon receiving a referral packet from the PAL Contracted Provider:

+- a.
 The Network Provider will ensure the youth and caregiver complete the packet which includes Ansell Casey Life Skills Assessment, one for the youth and one for the caregiver, within two (2) weeks of receiving the packet. - b.
-Prior to submission to the PAL Contracted Provider, the Network Provider will send an email to the OCOK Care Coordinator with the subject line "Life Skills Assessment" and will attach the Ansell Casey Life Skills Assessment results. - c.
+Prior to submission to PAL Contracted Provider, the Network Provider will send an email to the OCOK PAL Specialist with the subject line "Life Skills Assessment" and attach Ansell Casey Life Skills Assessment results. - c.
 The Network Provider will ensure the caregiver mails the printed version of the ACLSA to the PAL Contracted Provider, and schedule and attend a debriefing meeting with the PAL Contracted Provider.
-Copy of the ACLSA must be filed in the youth's record. - d.
-Network Provider will ensure the results/interpretation of the Ansell Casey Life Skills Assessment and the identified strengths needs and goals are documented and incorporated into the youth's plan of service.
+Copy must be filed in the youth's record. - d.
+The Network Provider will ensure the results/interpretation of the Ansell Casey Life Skills Assessment and the identified strengths needs and goals are documented and incorporated into the youth's Plan of Service.